kuhn-ruess/cmdbsyncer/docs/ansible/cmk_agents.md

 ![](img/inventory.png)

 ## Ansible Variables
 Next, you need to seed Variables and Conditions.
-This is nesseary in order to know when a Action is due, or what Credentials are used.
+This is necessary for Ansible to know if an Action is due, or which Credentials are used.

 The following Variables existing in the Ansible Role.
 You learn later how to set them: